 To NASA's surprise, in March 1979 Voyager 1 spotted a thin ring circling the planet.
 It found two new moons as well – Thebe and Metis.
 Additionally, Voyager 1 sent back detailed pictures of the Galilean moons (Io, Europa, Ganymede and Callisto) as well as Amalthea.

-Like the Pioneers before it, Voyager's look at Jupiter's moons revealed them to be active worlds of their own.
+Like the Pioneer spacecraft before it, Voyager's look at Jupiter's moons revealed them to be active worlds of their own.
 Voyager 1 came out with some intriguing findings, as well.
 Io's volcanoes and mottled yellow-brown-orange surface were intriguing finds, proving that, like planets, moons could have active interiors.

 Additionally, Voyager 1 sent back ephemeral pictures of Europa showing a smooth surface broken up by lines, hinting at ice and maybe even an ocean underneath.